Interesting (To Us) Photos From The Garden

 22 July 2008

-Found on the way back home from school today, a form of shield bug we haven't seen before: a Sloe Bug.
+Found on the way back home from school today, a form of shield bug we thought we hadn't seen before.
+We believed it to be a Sloe Bug but it's actually (another) Forest Bug, thanks to Carl Farmer for correcting us.

 Beetle Rescue